 I really like chocolate!
 Michel Cluizel, Valrhona and others.
 I also enjoy fine pralines!

 When it comes to liquid delicacies and strong liquors I prefer Springbank 21 years old single malt scotch whisky.
 Bowmore 21 yrs, Brora 21 yrs, and some others are also very good.
-Among beers I prefer the complex Belgian Trappist ones, like Chimay, Vestvleteren and Rochefort (my current favourite) and beers like Malheur.
-I like some English beers.
+Among beers I prefer the complex Belgian Trappist ones, like Chimay, Vestvleteren and Rochefort (my current favourite).
+I also like some English beers.

 This is a photo of my old Cannondale road bike bicycle taken in May 1995 on my way from Bath via Bristol to Wells and back to Bath again (in England) – there’s actually a pub around the corner where I drank a local ale during this visit to England.
 (It didn’t taste too good though – but see above for some good ones.)